servicetitan/Stl.Fusion.Samples/docs/tutorial/Part03.md

      this instance is still consistent, it simply returns it.
      Otherwise it creates a new instance, runs the underlying computation to compute its value, and registers it in computed registry.
-* In other words, any computed service provides a cache that enables it to avoid the computation, while *presumably* its result must be exactly the same as the cached one.
+* In other words, any compute service provides a cache that enables it to avoid the computation, while *presumably* its result must be exactly the same as the cached one.